RustMagazine/rustmagazine/content/issue-3/understand-unsafe-rust.md

 UB issues also exist in the Zig language, and Zig will also face the problems of Unsafe code.
 When writing Unsafe code in Zig, memory safety guarantees mainly depend on the developer's experience and coding practices.
 Although the Zig compiler provides some compile-time checks, in Unsafe code, these checks may not be enough to capture all potential memory errors.
 To ensure memory safety when writing Unsafe code, developers can follow these practices:

-1. Reduce the use of Unsafe code: Try to minimize the use of Unsafe code without compromising performance and functionality.
+1.  **Reduce the use of Unsafe code**: Try to minimize the use of Unsafe code without compromising performance and functionality.
 Limit Unsafe code to the smallest possible scope, making it easier to review and maintain.
-2. Use the type system: Make the most of Zig's type system to represent different types of data and constraints.
+2.  **Use the type system**: Make the most of Zig's type system to represent different types of data and constraints.
 The type system can help developers capture potential errors at compile-time, reducing the risk of memory errors.
-3. Explicit error handling: Ensure that potential errors are explicitly handled in Unsafe code, using error return values and error union types to represent possible error situations.
+3.  **Explicit error handling**: Ensure that potential errors are explicitly handled in Unsafe code, using error return values and error union types to represent possible error situations.
 This helps improve code robustness and reduce memory safety issues caused by unhandled errors.
-4. Proper encapsulation and abstraction: For parts that require the use of Unsafe code, consider encapsulating them into safe abstractions, isolating Unsafe code.
+4.  **Proper encapsulation and abstraction**: For parts that require the use of Unsafe code, consider encapsulating them into safe abstractions, isolating Unsafe code.
 This ensures that other parts of the code do not touch potential memory errors when called.
-5. Code review: Conduct a detailed code review for parts involving Unsafe code, ensuring that developers understand potential memory risks and take appropriate measures to prevent errors.
+5.  **Code review**: Conduct a detailed code review for parts involving Unsafe code, ensuring that developers understand potential memory risks and take appropriate measures to prevent errors.
-6. Testing: Write test cases for Unsafe code, ensuring that it works correctly under different scenarios.
+6.  **Testing**: Write test cases for Unsafe code, ensuring that it works correctly under different scenarios.
 Testing can help discover potential memory errors and verify the effectiveness of fixes.

 When writing Unsafe code in Zig, it is also necessary to perform safety abstractions like Unsafe Rust and pay attention to maintaining safety invariants and validity invariants.